Same-sex marriage in Arkansas: Obergefell v. Hodges

 On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
 Hodges that same-sex marriage bans violate the Due Process and Equal Protection clauses of the Fourteenth Amendment.
 The decision legalized same-sex marriage nationwide in the United States, including in Arkansas.
 Immediately following the ruling, same-sex couples began obtaining marriage licenses in Arkansas.
-All counties in the state announced their intention to comply, expect Cleburne, Van Buren and Yell counties which refused to issue marriage licenses to same-sex couples until relenting on June 29.
+All counties in the state announced their intention to comply, expect Cleburne, Van Buren and Yell counties, which refused to issue marriage licenses to same-sex couples until relenting on June 29.

 Governor Asa Hutchinson responded to the ruling by stating, "Today the Supreme Court in a 5-4 decision requires the State of Arkansas to recognize same-sex marriage.
 This decision goes against the expressed view of Arkansans and my personal beliefs and convictions.
 While my personal convictions will not change, as Governor I recognize the responsibility of the state to follow the direction of the U.S. Supreme Court.
 As a result of this ruling, I will direct all state agencies to comply with the decision."
 Attorney General Rutledge said she was "disappointed" but "[t]he justices have issued a decision, and that decision must be followed."
 Rutledge instructed state agencies and county clerks to comply with the Supreme Court ruling.
 State tax authorities began allowing married same-sex couples to submit joint tax returns, and government employers that allow spouses of married employees to enroll in employee benefits programs, such as health insurance, began allowing the same-sex spouses of employees to enroll as well.
 County clerks began issuing marriage licenses to all couples regardless of gender.

 Developments after legalization

-On February 2, 2017, a resolution calling on the United States Congress to pass a federal constitutional amendment banning same-sex marriage was introduced to the Arkansas General Assembly.
-It was sponsored by 21 lawmakers, all members of the Republican Party.
-On February 20, the Arkansas Senate rejected the resolution in a 17–7 vote.
-The resolution needed 18 votes to pass and thus failed by one vote.
-However, that same day, the vote was expunged and the Senate re-voted on February 28; this time passing it by 18 votes to 9.
-On March 8, a House subcommittee recommended the Arkansas House of Representatives to approve the resolution.
-On March 14, the House rejected it in a 29–41 vote.
-Of those who voted in favor, all 29 were Republicans.
-Of those who voted against, 20 were Democrats and 21 were Republicans.
+On February 2, 2017, a resolution urging the U.S. Congress to adopt a federal constitutional amendment banning same-sex marriage was introduced to the Arkansas General Assembly.
+The measure, sponsored by 21 Republican lawmakers, was first rejected by the Arkansas Senate on February 20 in a 17–7 vote, falling one vote short of the 18 required for passage.
+However, the vote was later expunged, and on February 28 the Senate reconsidered the measure, this time approving it by 18–9.
+On March 8, a House subcommittee recommended that the Arkansas House of Representatives adopt the resolution, but on March 14 the House rejected it in a 29–41 vote.
+Of those in favor, all 29 were Republicans, while opposition came from 20 Democrats and 21 Republicans.

 On March 6, 2017, Representative Stephen Meeks introduced a bill to the General Assembly to reenact the state's same-sex marriage ban.
 The bill would have thus been in violation of Obergefell v.
 Hodges and the U.S. Constitution.
 It was withdrawn by Meeks on March 14.